-In addition to our General Business Principles, we adhere to a strict Code of Conduct to which we hold all our suppliers.
+In addition to our General Business Principles, we adhere to a strict Code of Conduct that applies to all our suppliers.
 The Code of Conduct is a central guide and reference for our partners and employees and can be found here.
-Our Code is largely based on the Responsible Business Alliances Code of Conduct (RBA Code) which is a set of social, environmental and ethical industry standards.
+Our Code is largely based on the Responsible Business Alliances Code of Conduct (RBA Code) which is a set of social, environmental, and ethical industry standards.
 The RBA Code and standards reference international norms and standards including the Universal Declaration of Human Rights, ILO International Labor Standards, OECD Guidelines for Multinational Enterprises, ISO and SA standards, and many more.

 We respect all basic human rights as set forth in the United Nations Guiding Principles on Business and Human Rights.

-CTL has a Grievance Policy that can be found in the Grievance Policy document.
-It also includes the steps to take in order to file a grievance, as well as what someone can expect after filing such a grievance.
+CTL has a Grievance Policy (see the Grievance Policy document).
+It includes how to file a grievance as well as what someone can expect after filing such a grievance.

-Closing the Loop is active on a continent that is known to have high risks of child labour.
-For this reason, we have adopted a specific policy for child labour, and identified our main risks and mitigating factors.
-CTL has been advised by Hivos/Stop Child Labour in the making and developing of this policy, and will continue to work with them to ensure that we are constantly improving and evaluating our policies and procedures.
+Closing the Loop is active on a continent that is known to have high risks of child labor.
+For this reason, we have adopted a specific policy for child labor and identified our main risks and mitigating factors.
+CTL has been advised by Hivos/Stop Child Labour in the making and developing of this policy, and we will continue to work with them to ensure that we are constantly improving and evaluating our policies and procedures.

-In addition to the guidelines of the RBA Code of Conduct, Closing the Loop’s commitment also references the International Bill of Human Rights, the ILO's Declaration on Fundamental Principles and Rights at Work, the UN Convention on the Rights of the Child as well as the United Nations Guiding Principles and Human Rights.
-We do not allow any children under the age of 15 years in our entire supply chain, and young workers (aged 15-18) are only permitted in the supply chain if performing light, non-hazardous work under supervision.
+In addition to the guidelines of the RBA Code of Conduct, Closing the Loop’s commitment also references the International Bill of Human Rights, the ILO's Declaration on Fundamental Principles and Rights at Work, the UN Convention on the Rights of the Child, as well as the United Nations Guiding Principles on Business and Human Rights.
+We do not allow any children under the age of 15 years to work anywhere in our supply chain, and young workers (aged 15–18) are only permitted in the supply chain if performing light, non-hazardous work under supervision.

-Closing the Loop adopted an anti-corruption and bribery policy to prevent and detect any form of bribery or corruption.
-Reducing corruption is at the heart of the realisation of the Sustainable Development Goals; SDG 16 includes commitments to fight corruption, increase transparency, tackle illicit financial flows and improve access to information, and we fully support that.
+Closing the Loop adopted an anticorruption and bribery policy to detect and prevent any form of bribery or corruption.
+Reducing corruption is at the heart of the realization of the Sustainable Development Goals; SDG 16 includes commitments to fight corruption, increase transparency, tackle illicit financial flows, and improve access to information.
+We fully support that.

-CTL’s full Anti-Corruption & Bribery policy can be found in the General Business Principles.
+CTL’s full Anticorruption and Bribery policy is published in the General Business Principles.

 Partnerships & Collaboration

-We believe that collaboration and partnership is key in doing business in a responsible and proper manner.
+We believe that collaboration and partnership are key to doing business in a responsible and proper manner.
 We therefore seek out useful and effective partnerships and strive to take an active role in these partnerships.